balupeddireddy08/FastAPI-for-AI-Projects/README.md

 | 9 | 🏦 SecureBank Platform | Security & Authentication |
 | 10 | 🤖 Jarvis AI Assistant | AI Integration |

+## 📊 Visual Learning with Diagrams

+Each tutorial now includes **interactive diagrams** that visually explain key FastAPI concepts!
+These visual aids help you:

+- Understand complex concepts more intuitively
+- See the flow of data through your API
+- Grasp relationships between different components
+- Visualize architectural patterns

+The diagrams use Mermaid syntax for clarity and are embedded directly in the README files, making it easy to follow along as you build each project.

 ## 🚀 Quick Start

 ```bash